 scope |

-The scope operand must be one of the following values:
+The scope operand is a bitmask.
+Define the following constants:

 cost of this operation is 2.